Definitions

 About

-嗜 is a phono-semantic compound character centered on intense human desires, cravings, and entrenched habits.
-Its left component, the semantic radical 口 (mouth), roots the meaning in the physical acts of eating, drinking, or tasting.
-The right component, 者, primarily serves as the phonetic element while also subtly evoking a preference developed over a long period.
-Originally referring to a strong physical appetite or a deep fondness for specific foods and drinks, its definition broadened considerably to encompass any intense psychological inclination, addiction, or obsessive hobby, indicating a craving that is difficult to suppress or control.
+is a phono-semantic compound that expresses intense desires, cravings, and entrenched habits.
+Its left component, (mouth), anchors the meaning in oral consumption, eating, drinking, and tasting.
+The right component, (elder), supplies the sound and hints at a long-acquired preference.
+Originally, denoted a strong physical appetite or fondness for particular foods and beverages.
+Later, its scope expanded to include any deep psychological inclination, addiction, or obsessive hobby, indicating a craving that is difficult to suppress or control in daily life.

 Etymology Hide